BioMedIA-MBZUAI/HECKTOR2025/README.md

   - **Usage**: ```Will need to add command for this Task as well.```

-Each script is ready to run out of the box—just point it at your data directory and checkpoint folder to get started experimenting on that task.
+Each script is ready to run out of the box.
+Just point it at your data directory and checkpoint folder to get started experimenting on that task.

 > **Baseline Notice:**
 > This structure and the sample scripts are provided as a **baseline** to help you get started.
 You are **not required** to follow this exact layout or use the provided models.
 Feel free to reorganize files, swap in your own approaches, or design your own workflow that best suits your development style.